The WHY in Business Processes: Discovery of Causal Execution Dependencies: Background

-LiNGAM gives a way to differentiate between $A \xrightarrow{c} B$ and $B \xrightarrow{c} A$ where $\xrightarrow{c}$ meaning causal relationship \cite{shimizu2006linear}, such that changing $B$ would not trigger a change in $A$ in the former, but a change in $A$ will trigger a change in $B$.
+\chdeleted[id=del]{LiNGAM gives a way to differentiate between $A \xrightarrow{c} B$ and $B \xrightarrow{c} A$ where $\xrightarrow{c}$ meaning causal relationship \cite{shimizu2006linear}, such that changing $B$ would not trigger a change in $A$ in the former, but a change in $A$ will trigger a change in $B$.
 This is achieved in LiNGAM by regressing both directions, i.e., in the bi-variate case estimate $f$ such that $y=\hat{f(x)}$, then deduce the residuals $u_x = \hat{f(x)} - y$ and check if $x \perp u_x$ is met.
 Similarly, do the same for $y$, i.e., $x = \hat{f(y)} , u_y = \hat{f(y)} - x$ and check again for independence of $y \perp u_y$.
 If both directions are independent, then no edge between $x$ and $y$ will be inferred.
-When dependence exists only in one direction, for example $x \not\perp u_x$, then $y \xrightarrow{c} x$ is inferred.
-Conforming to its assumptions, there cannot be dependence in both directions.
+When dependence exists only in one direction, for example, $x \not\perp u_x$, then $y \xrightarrow{c} x$ is inferred.
+Conforming to its assumptions, there cannot be dependence in both directions.} \chadded[id=add]{LiNGAM gives a way to differentiate between $x \xrightarrow{c} y$ and $y \xrightarrow{c} x$ where $\xrightarrow{c}$ meaning causal relationship \cite{shimizu2006linear}, such that changing $y$ would not trigger a change in $x$ in the former, but a change in $x$ will trigger a change in $y$.
+This is achieved in LiNGAM by regressing both directions, i.e., in the bi-variate case estimate $f$ such that $y=\hat{f(x)} + u_x$, then deduce the residuals $u_x = y - \hat{f(x)}$ and check if $x \perp u_x$ is met (i.e., $\perp$ designating independence).
+Similarly, do the same for $y$, i.e., $x = \hat{f(y)} + u_y , u_y = x - \hat{f(y)}$ and check again for independence of $y \perp u_y$.
+If both directions are independent, then no edge between $x$ and $y$ will be inferred.
+When dependence exists only in one direction, for example, $x \not\perp u_x$, then $y \xrightarrow{c} x$ is inferred.
+There cannot be dependence in both directions.}